 Aker Scholarships - Awards to Norwegian nationals or those who have been resident in Norway for several years, and who have applied for a Master’s of DPhil course.

-Anglo-Danish Society Scholarships - Partial scholarships for postgraduate studies/research with no limitation on subject.
+Anglo-Danish Society Scholarships - Partial scholarships for postgraduate studies/research with no restrictions on subject.
 Open to individuals with a degree from a Danish university wishing to study in the UK.

-Club Financiero Espanol Scholarships - Partial scholarships to Spanish nationals who have been offered a place to study DPhil Economics at Oxford.
+Club Financiero Espanol Scholarships - Partial scholarships to Spanish nationals who have been offered a place to study for a Social Sciences degree at Oxford.

 Director IB Henrik’s Fund - Supports individuals who have a bachelor's degree from a Danish university.